brozena/brozena-old.github.io/tabla.md

 ---

 ![Self-portrait, Bed-Stuy, February 2015](/assets/selftabla.png) _Self-portrait, Bed-Stuy, February 2015.
-All other photos shot by yours truly._
+All photos mine._

 My first exposure to the sound of the tabla was in high school hearing Mickey Hart and Zakir Hussain playing [Sweet Sixteen](https://www.youtube.com/watch?v=jkubRK-RRUQ) and the [American Beauty score](https://www.youtube.com/watch?v=hrU3EppRwNA).
 Fascinated by their sound, I kept this interest on the back burner for years.
 I would pretend to speak the syllables instead of singing in the shower.
 At some point, I told a friend I would put down drumsticks and only play with my hands.
 I had no idea how to pursue them.